Syllabus

 Homeworks

 Homeworks will be a combination of math problems and coding assignments, both of which will be submitted to Gradescope.
-Coding tasks may be autograded or graded by readers.
+Coding tasks may be autograded or graded by tutors.
 Instructions for where to submit will be given on each homework.

 We are implementing the following policy to reduce student stress: homework will be scored out of 80%.
 In other words, your final homework score will be computed as such: Final HW Score = min(Raw HW Score / 80%, 100%).
 For instance, if you scored a 50% on the homework, then your actual grade is 50/80.
 If you scored a 80% on the homework, then your actual grade is 80/80.
 If you scored 80+ on the homework, then your actual grade is capped at 80/80.